When will your puppy sleep through the night?

 Tire out your puppy before bedtime

-Young puppies may not be able to last the entire night without needing to potty, so a trip outside might be necessary at first.
+Young puppies may not last the entire night without needing to potty, so a trip outside might be necessary at first.
 Other than this, though, all your dog’s needs should be taken care of before bedtime.
 You can reduce unnecessary bathroom breaks in the middle of the night by making sure all eating and drinking is done an hour or more before bed.
 Even if you expect a trip outside overnight, don’t forget to take Fido out to relieve himself before sleeping.

 It may seem counterintuitive at first, but playtime before bed can do wonders for a growing pup.
 You’ll probably find your dog dozing off quickly after exercise, whether walking or playing, as his body needs to rest and restore the energy he lost so fast.
 It can be both helpful and fun to use this to your advantage when it’s time for a good night’s rest.